 Burning Man 2005

 2005 was my second year at Burning Man.
 The original plan was to create a photoessay—a journalistic piece combining images and text.
-My impulse was to try, in some small way, to make sense of the phenomenon known as Burning Man.
-I only realized afterward how impossible that would be.
-I came home with about 1,500 photos and a whole notebook full of amazing quotes and stories.
-But mostly I returned with a sense of utter bewilderment.
-What to do with all the material?
-Looking over the photos, I decided that captions were probably extraneous.
-The best approach would be to simply let the images speak for themselves.
-As we know, no words can properly convey the experience of Burning Man to someone who has never been to the event.
+My impulse was to try, in some small way, to convey the experience of Burning Man.
+I realized only afterward how impossible that would be.
+I came home with about 1,500 photos and a notebook full of remarkable quotes and stories.
+But looking over the photos, captions seemed extraneous.
+I asked myself, why not simply let the images speak for themselves?
+As we know, no words can properly convey the experience of Burning Man to someone who’s never been there.
 And for someone who has, words are hardly necessary.
 I selected 100 images, and left it at that.
 The format seemed to resonate, and it’s one I’ve kept to ever since.